Multiplayer Games of War: Approximate Formula

-If we assume that each player initially has an equal number of cards, than equation Theorem 1.3 says that $\EE[\tau]\in \left[\frac{n^2}{m^2}, \frac{n^2(m-1)}{2m}\right]$ \\\\ Let us temporarily restrict our attention to the 3-player game.
+After \cref{sec:absorptiontime}, the main goal is to gain more precise estimates of the expected time when the game terminates.
+For the rest of this section, we only consider the simple sticky random walk as it models $\mfp$-war and top card $\mfp$-war.
+If $m = 3,$ we can actually determine an exact formula for the expected length of the game.
+We use a similar strategy to the proof of \cref{thm:srwabsorptiontime}, but we use a simpler martingale for this argument

+Recall that $C_s$ is the set of players who still have cards at time $s.$ The proof that this is a martingale is analogous to the proof of \cref{lem:cubesmartingale} and is thus omitted.
+As before, we can now use the optional stopping theorem.

+Let $\tau$ be the expected time when one player has won the game.
 Let $\tau_1$ denote the first time that some player has run out of cards.
-Using a formula originally proposed by Sandell \cite{RePEc:eee:stapro:v:7:y:1988:i:1:p:61-63}, we have the following
+Using a formula originally proposed by Sandell \cite{RePEc:eee:stapro:v:7:y:1988:i:1:p:61-63}, we have

 Thus, we have that